I am an aspiring science-fiction author hopeful who wants to inform others in their journey for the truth. Join me in that quest.

 G. It Is Easier To Obtain Followers On Steemit Than It is On HubPages

 Some of you are going to be surprised when I tell you about this one very beneficial characteristic of Steemit.
-Anyhow, I have only been a member of Steemit since last June, and I now have over 60 people following me on Steemit.
-I have been a member of HubPages for a year, and I am yet to get over 10 Hubbers to follow me.
+Anyhow, it only took me less than a year to get over 60 people to follow me on Steemit during the first year that I was a member of it.
+I have been a member of HubPages for four years, and I am yet to get over 10 Hubbers to follow me.
 Of course, I guess that I must expect it, because HubPages has been in existence for a substantially longer time than Steemit.
 Trying to get others to follow you on HubPages can sometimes become as difficult as getting people to subscribe to your YouTube channel.
 I can rightfully tell you that I got in on the ground floor when I joined Steemit last June, although I wish that I had joined that writing site sooner than then.

 At the end of the day, I would have to say that getting paid on HubPages makes the amount of views that you get on your Hubs the most important goal as a Hubber, although it does help also to have people following you who can spread the word about your Hubs.
 In any event, it is probably a similar standard for every writing site and content creation site.
 If you become a member of it when it is just starting out or at least within a year of its birth, you will be much more likely to get people to follow you than if you hop on the bandwagon late in the game.